Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 For this tutorial, you will:

-1. Create a new Text Teaser content item with data
 1. Connect the created data source to the Component on the page.
 1. Configure XM Cloud so that whenever an author drags the Text Teaser component onto the page, they are asked to select an existing piece of content or create a new one.